isaacs/ejsgi/README.md

 Stream Objects have the following methods:

 * **write** - Send data down the stream.
 If the stream is closed, then throw an Error.
 This must not actually perform the write until after the current scope of execution is completed.
 The order of written data MUST be consistent with the order in which `write` is called.
+Returns `true` if the data could be written to the output stream immediately, or `false` if the data was buffered for writing later.
+If it returns `false`, then the caller can attach a listener to the `drain` event to know when it's ready to receive more data.
 * **close** - Close the stream.
 Once closed, no more data may be written to the Stream.
 * **pause** - Temporarily prevent the firing of `data` events.
 This is useful when a reader needs to throttle a stream of incoming data.
 * **resume** - Resume a paused thread, so that `data` events will begin firing again.